netflex-sdk/database/README.md

 ];
 ```

-Note that the `adapter` property is required, and must be set to a valid adapter name.
+Note that the `adapter` property is required if you want to be able to perform "write" operations, and must be set to a valid adapter name.
 The following adapters are currently supported:
 * `entry`

+If no adapter is specified, the connection will only work as a read-only connection, and you won't be interrogate the schema of the "databases".

 Also note that by using the `entry` adapter, if not otherwise configured, the `prefix` property will be implictly set to `entry_`.